 You can watch the recording of this event here.
 The next philanthropist and funder peer network meeting is on 22 April.
 This event is ‘People of colour in grant-making: enduring, achieving, and reimagining the future’.
 It is for philanthropists, and staff and trustees from grant-making organisations.
 You can register here.

 Hannah leads on fundraising at NPC.
-She is responsible for promoting and growing the Supporters' Circle, as well as supporting colleagues across NPC to secure funding for specific projects which help maximise the impact of the social sector.
+She is responsible for promoting and growing all sources of income through trusts & foundations and high net worth individuals, as well as supporting colleagues across NPC to secure funding for specific projects which help maximise the impact of the social sector.

 Strictly Necessary Cookies